roboconf/roboconf.github.io/en/user-guide-snapshot/target-docker.md

 ---

 Roboconf has a target implementation for Docker.
-From the Roboconf perspective, Docker is seen as a kind of IaaS.
-Roboconf may create and manage docker containers, that run Roboconf agents (just like VMs) and can be used as deployment targets.
+This handler makes Docker seen as a kind of IaaS.
+Roboconf may create and manage Docker containers, that run Roboconf agents (just like VMs) and can be used as deployment targets.

+> This is useful for tests and demonstrations.
+> Not for real productions.

 To install it, open the DM's interactive mode and use one of the following options.
 With the [roboconf:target](karaf-commands-for-the-dm.html) command: